Cone snail: Medical use

 The appeal of conotoxins for creating pharmaceutical drugs is the precision and speed with which the chemicals act; many of the compounds target only a particular class of receptor.
 This means that they can reliably and quickly produce a particular effect on the body's systems without side effects; for example, almost instantly reducing heart rate or turning off the signaling of a single class of nerve, such as pain receptors.

 Ziconotide, a powerful atypical painkiller, was initially isolated from the venom of the magician cone snail, Conus magus.
 It was approved by the U.S. Food and Drug Administration in December 2004 under the name Prialt.
 Other drugs based on cone snail venom targeting Alzheimer's disease, Parkinson's disease, depression, and epilepsy are in clinical or preclinical trials.

 Many peptides produced by the cone snails show prospects for being potent pharmaceuticals, such as AVC1, isolated from the Australian species, the Queen Victoria cone, Conus victoriae, and have been highly effective in treating postsurgical and neuropathic pain, even accelerating recovery from nerve injury.

-Geography and tulip cone snails are known to secrete a type of insulin that paralyzes nearby fish by causing hypoglycaemic shock.
+Geography and tulip cone snails, as well as the Conus kinoshitai, are known to secrete a type of insulin that paralyzes nearby fish by causing hypoglycaemic shock.
 They are the only two non-human animal species known to use insulin as a weapon.
 Cone snail insulin is capable of binding to human insulin receptors and researchers are studying its use as a potent fast-acting therapeutic insulin.